 - Measure out the caustic soda and the water.
-Then add the caustic soda to the water (not the other way round!) and stir until the caustic soda has completely dissolved.
+MAKE SURE THE WATER IS COLD.
+Add the caustic soda to the water and stir until the caustic soda has completely dissolved.
 Set aside to cool down.

 - Weigh out the coconut oil and beeswax and heat in the microwave or on the stove top until completely melted.